Employee Handbook

 What Is a Employee Handbook?

-An employee handbook, also known as an employee policy manual or personnel policy guide, is a comprehensive document that communicates a company's workplace policies, procedures, expectations, and benefits to its employees.
+An employee handbook, also known as an employee policy manual or personnel policy guide, is a detailed document that communicates a company's workplace policies, procedures, expectations, and benefits to its employees.
 The handbook serves as the primary reference for employment terms beyond the individual employment contract, covering topics from anti-discrimination policies and harassment procedures to leave benefits, compensation practices, and disciplinary processes.
 While not always legally required, an employee handbook is one of the most important risk management tools available to employers, establishing clear expectations and providing a documented basis for consistent policy enforcement.

 Several federal laws effectively mandate certain handbook policies for covered employers.
 The Family and Medical Leave Act (FMLA) requires covered employers to include FMLA leave policies in their employee handbooks.
 The Equal Employment Opportunity Commission (EEOC) strongly recommends that all employers maintain written anti-discrimination and anti-harassment policies.
 Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA) impose obligations that should be reflected in handbook policies.
 The Fair Labor Standards Act (FLSA) governs overtime, minimum wage, and pay practices that handbooks typically address.
 The Occupational Safety and Health Administration (OSHA) requires certain workplace safety policies and communications.